nickknw/nickknowlson.com/_posts/2011-09-12-haskell-survey-categorized-weaknesses.markdown

 My list that is split up by categories is currently in a [spreadsheet on Google Docs](https://docs.google.com/spreadsheet/ccc?key=0Aq8X8wb4SdlWdG1XM3NoLXhnWl9VR3d6OURYMTA2ZXc&hl=en_US).
-From there you have a bunch of different formats available download or export it in.
+From there you have a bunch of different formats available to download or export it in.

 Summary
 ---